-Table 1: Positive and negative learning rates for the episodic, control and baseline conditions.
+Table 1: Positive and negative learning prediction error rates for the episodic, control and baseline conditions.

-However, examining the Episodic and Control conditions separately, we found that positive and negative PE learning rates were less asymmetric in the Episodic Specificity condition (Figure 4).
+However, examining the Episodic and Control conditions separately, we found that positive and negative PE learning rates exhibited less asymmetry in the Episodic Specificity condition than in the Control condition (Figure 4).
 In other words, participants who underwent the Episodic specificity induction appeared to weigh positive and negative more equally than participants who underwent the Control induction, who exhibited the typical negativity bias in learning rates (condition × PE type interaction β = .16, SE=0.06, p = 0.017).

 Figure 4: Best-fitting learning rate parameters for positive prediction errors and negative prediction errors, by condition.
 Error bars depict standard error of the mean.